theiari/AuctionAPP/README.md

   -internet access
   -Phone's camera access

   It has been tested on Oneplus 8T and Pixel 7 Pro.
-There might be graphical issues on other devices
+There might be graphical issues on other devices.